Biodiversity

 Evaluation

-Obtained the highest rank in the Social and Environmental Green Evaluation System (SEGES) (Hokkaido Refinery, Aichi Complex)
+Obtained the highest ranking in the Social and Environmental Green Space Evaluation System (SEGES) (Hokkaido Refinery and Aichi Complex)

 SEGES evaluation points